LEARN WITH THE

 We believe that ALL schools should undertake this training to enable them to fully understand and meet the needs of a child with Down syndrome in their setting.
 Without a good understanding of how best to communicate with, instruct and successfully teach a child with Down syndrome, and why such inclusion is so important and vital to the child’s future life, there is a chance that school staff will begin to flounder, the child’s needs will not be met and the placement will begin to deteriorate.

-Wendy Uttley and Isabel Ashman
+Dr Wendy Uttley

 Wendy Uttley, BSc (Hons), DPhil.